Skip to content

 Step 3: Flashing Android

-Open the Hekate partition manager (located in Tools > Partition SD Card) and select Flash Android at the bottom of your screen.
+Open the hekate partition manager (located in Tools > Partition SD Card) and select Flash Android at the bottom of your screen.
 All three images should be found and successfully flashed.
 Select the option to reboot to recovery.

 Once in recovery, select Factory Reset followed by Format Data.
 This does not delete anything here, but rather is used to prepare your data partitions for flashing.
 Ignore any errors that may appear.
 Return to the main menu and select Apply Update followed by Select from SWITCH SD.
 Find and select the lineage-18.1... zip in the list, and wait for it to finish.